-The Ghanaian-Ivorian maritime boundary forms the western boundary of the DT Block offshore Ghana.
-In September 2011, the Ivorian Government issued a map reflecting potential petroleum license areas that overlap with the DT Block.
-Uncertainty remains with regard to the outcome of the boundary demarcation between Ghana and Côte d'Ivoire and we do not know if the maritime boundary will change, therefore affecting our rights to develop our discoveries within such areas.
-In the event that Côte d'Ivoire is successful in its maritime border claims or if the proceedings result in an unfavorable outcome for Ghana, our operations within such areas could be materially impacted.
+We do not know if the maritime boundary dispute will change our and our block partners' rights to develop our discoveries within such areas.
+In the event that the ITLOS proceedings result in an unfavorable outcome for Ghana, our operations within such areas could be materially impacted.